Acionyx/interruptible-tasks/README.md

 ##### Task.run and Task.cancel

 `run` function returns a Promise.
+`run` accepts any amount of arguments to be passed to `generator` function.
 It will be resolved with value returned by `generator` function once it is finished.
 It will be rejected with custom error if Task is interrupted or cancelled.
 It will be rejected if any other error occurs inside `generator` function.